Primary Legislation: Civil Aviation Act 2023, Sch 2, Cl 25(1)

 Notes

-1. This examination is required if the Class 2 applicant is 40 years of age or older.
+1. Cardiovascular risk estimation: This examination is required if the Class 2 applicant is 40 years of age or older.

-2. This examination is required only if the applicant’s history indicates a high likelihood of asymptomatic pulmonary disease.
-An example is if the applicant has had a prolonged stay in an area where infective pulmonary disease is endemic.
+2. Chest X ray: This examination is required only if the applicant’s history indicates a high likelihood of asymptomatic pulmonary disease.
+An example of such a history is if the applicant had a prolonged stay in an area where infective pulmonary disease is endemic.

 Example 2